dbeaver/cloudbeaver/README.md

   -    Updated Firebird driver to version 5.0.4
   -    DDL generation for Oracle Tablespaces was added (thanks to [pandya09](https://github.com/pandya09))

-## Contribution: help the Beaver!
+## Contribution
 As a community-driven open-source project, we warmly welcome contributions through GitHub pull requests.
-To improve our localization files, please refer to our [article](https://github.com/dbeaver/cloudbeaver/wiki/CloudBeaver-localization).

-[We provide prizes](https://dbeaver.com/help-beaver/) to our top contributors after every major sprint!
+[We provide prizes](https://dbeaver.com/help-beaver/) to our top contributors after every major sprint.
 The most significant contribution to our code for the major release 24.2.0 was made by:
 1. [matthieukhl](https://github.com/matthieukhl)